drwangusm/ARN/README.md

 # Attention Relational Network
-Code used at paper "Skeleton-based Group Activity Recognition Through Attention Relation Network".
+Code used at paper "Attention Relational Network for Skeleton-based Group Activity Recognition".

 See section below for modifications to ARN for Hockey Penalty Dataset and UT-interaction dataset.